 The site will be ready for the implant only after an adequate and strong bone is present.
 During the appointment for placement of the dental implant, a titanium post will be placed into the jawbone with special dental instruments.
 A healing cap will also be placed over the implant and the gum stitched up for the healing process to begin.

 A temporary denture will be provided by the prosthodontist in T3A 2L6 during the healing phase for replacing the missing teeth and aesthetics.
 The healing time will depend largely on the quality of bone present in the mouth as the implant integrates itself with the bone.
-It is recommended that no force or stress be placed on the dental implant as it heals.
+It is recommended that no force or stress be placed on the dental implant near you as it heals.
 Regular checkups are also needed to ensure the healing is taking place appropriately and no infection exists.

 After the healing period is completed, the Calgary dental implant surgeons are examined to determine whether it has successfully integrated into the surrounding bone.
 At this time, the prosthodontist will connect a prosthetic component to the dental implant known as an abutment.
 It will serve to hold the replacement tooth or a crown.
 The dentist in Calgary will take an impression of the abutment in the mouth to have an implant crown custom-made to fit.
 It will either be cemented or secured with a screw to the abutment.